 Sign off area

-An area for both customer and employee to sign.
+An area for both the customer and the employee to sign.
 This is essentially a written agreement that all parties are happy with the work completed.

 How to Create Effective Work Orders Step-By-Step